dotnet/iot/src/devices/Charlieplex/README.md

 Node 4 -- Anode: 6; Cathode: 19
 Node 5 -- Anode: 19; Cathode: 6
 ```

+The tests in [CharlieplexLayout.cs](tests/CharlieplexLayout.cs) call this same API and demonstrate the circuit address scheme with varying numbers of pins.

 Given a 6 LED circut, `charlie.Write(5,1)` will light LED6 in the diagram.
 The API uses a 0-based scheme.
 As a result, `charlie.Write(6,1)` will throw an exception.